jmic94/data-512-final-project/README.md

 DATA512 Final Project

 # Goal
-Estimate the smoke impact of wildfires on the city of Texarkana, TX.
+Estimate the impact of wildfires on the housing market of the city of Texarkana, TX.

 # Data Sources
 - [USGS Wildfire data](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81)